Component Schema: The Complete Guide

 -

-User Customization: When a user changes settings in the inspector, those values are saved to the component's data.
+User Customization: When a user changes settings in the settings panel, those values are saved to the component's data.

 -